+Donor Coverage -

-Donor Coverage - we cover related medical and hospital expenses of the donor for the initial transplant confinement when we cover the recipient if these expenses are not covered under any other health plan.
+- We cover donor screening and search expenses for up to four (4) candidate donors per transplant occurrence. - We cover related medical and hospital expenses of the donor for the initial transplant confinement when we cover the recipient if these expenses are not covered under any other health plan.